 About Mirror Lake Trail

 A popular destination during the summertime, the Mirror Lake Trail offers relatively easy access to one of the most beautiful lakes in Mount Hood National Forest.
-At only 4.1 miles round trip, the Mirror Lake Trail is perfect for family outings, trail running, a short hike, or an easy snowshoe.
+This trail is also popular for wintertime recreational activity as well, which is regulated by seasonal signage.
+At only 4.1 miles round trip, the Mirror Lake Trail is perfect for family outings, trail running, a short hike with a rewarding swim at the end during the summer, or an easy snowshoe during the winter.

 On the way to Mirror Lake, pass through lush forests, cross babbling streams on footbridges, and relax into the beautiful sounds and smells of nature.
 In spring and early summer, be on the lookout for wildflowers.
 Rhododendron, Trillium, and Indian paintbrush are all early-season blooming flowers in Mount Hood National Forest.